Recent from talks

 Kerry Katona

-Katona was born on 6 September 1980 in Warrington, Cheshire.[better source needed] Katona's maternal grandfather is a Hungarian who fled Budapest to London during the Second World War.
+Kerry Jayne Elizabeth Katona was born on 6 September 1980 in Warrington, Cheshire to Sue Katona.
+Katona's maternal grandfather was a Hungarian who fled Budapest to London during the Second World War.
+She never had a relationship with her father Ronnie Armstrong, who died of cancer in 2008.
 As a child she was placed in care and brought up by four sets of foster parents and attended eight different schools.
 She left school aged 16 and became a lap dancer, touring Europe.
 She posed topless for Page 3 in The Sun at the age of 17 and posed for the men's publication Zoo.
 She also worked as a glamour model, appearing in publications like New!, Now, and Star.

 In 2013, Katona reunited with Liz McClarnon and Natasha Hamilton to reform Atomic Kitten for the reality show The Big Reunion, along with five other pop groups of their time – 911, Honeyz, B*Witched, Five and Liberty X. After the show, they officially reunited and toured for four years.
-In 2017, Katona left the group again when she got drunk and hit Hamilton after a performance in Australia.
-In 2019, Katona appeared in the sixth series of E4 reality series Celebs Go Dating.
+Katona also appeared in advertisements for payday loan company Cash Lady, one of which was banned by the Advertising Standards Authority.
+In 2017, Katona left Atomic Kitten again following an altercation with Hamilton after a performance in Australia.
+In 2019, Katona appeared on the sixth series of E4 reality series Celebs Go Dating.